AlgyJr/ios_guides/App-Transport-Security.md

 ### Further Troubleshooting

 Troubleshooting ATS-related issues can be difficult to do.
+The error codes you see in the XCode device logs are the first place to check.
+Next, if this information is insufficient, you may need to examine via packet tracing since these network protocols operate at a lower level than HTTP.

+### Error codes

+The different CFError codes such as -9800 are defined in Apple's [open source code](https://opensource.apple.com/source/libsecurity_ssl/libsecurity_ssl-36800/lib/SecureTransport.h).
+You can review these error codes to see if there is an obvious error.

+#### Network Traffic

 If you need to analyze the network traffic, you can follow Apple's guides to run [packet traces](https://developer.apple.com/library/content/qa/qa1176/_index.html#//apple_ref/doc/uid/DTS10001707-CH1-SECIOSPACKETTRACING) using a tool such as [Wireshark](https://www.wireshark.org/).
 You can use these tools to understand the TLS handshake.

 First, connect an iPhone to the USB port of a Mac.
 Next, get the current list of interfaces:
 ```bash